lakinduakash/linux-wifi-hotspot/README.md

 ## Running
-You can run it from terminal or from application menu.
+You can run it from the terminal or from the application menu.

 Run in terminal
  `wihotspot`

 Tested with Ubuntu from 16.04 to 20.04.
-If any issue found, file a issue on github.
+If any issue is found, file an issue on github.

 **credits** - oblique

 ## Contributing

 This project is still new.
-So you can simply open a issue and send a PR.
+So you can simply open an issue and send a PR.
 Also there are some existing issues.
 Pick one and start contributing.

 ## License